-A new technology introduced to the Danbury area by Dr. Fein and Dr. Tauber is EPAT, a painless method that uses the same technology.
+A new technology introduced to the Danbury area by Dr. Fein and Dr. Otfinoski is EPAT, a painless method that uses the same technology.

 Swiss made EPAT is used extensively in Europe and Canada.
 The mode of action during Pulse Therapy is to stimulate chemical processes providing improved blood circluation in the pain regions to promote natural healing.